Biswanath Rath: Work

 In June 2020, his romantic Odia music video "ବର୍ଷା ଭିଜା ରାତି" ("Barshaa Bhijaa Raati") premiered on an OTT named IndieShorts, making it the first Odia music video to feature on a national OTT platform.

 In August 2020, his friendship-themed Hindi music video, “Woh Bhi Kya Din the Yaar,” premiered on YouTube on Friendship day.
 This music video is India's first independently made crowd-sourced music video.

-In November 2023, his feature documentary proposal 'Habaspuri Weaving: The Second and Last Death???' got selected in NFDC Film Bazaar Documentary Co-Production Market and was pitched in Film Bazaar Goa held between 20-24 November 2023.
+In November 2023, his feature documentary proposal 'Habaspuri Weaving: The Second and Last Death???' got selected in NFDC Film Bazaar Documentary Co-Production Market and was pitched in Film Bazaar Goa held between 20–24 November 2023.
 This documentary is the spiritual successor to his acclaimed handloom documentary 'Kotpad Weaving' and aspires to explore the uniqueness of Habaspuri Handloom as well as the issues and challenges faced by Habaspuri weavers from Kalahandi district (Odisha).
 This documentary proposal featured in the list of 12 Documentaries selected by NFDC team (for co-production market) out of 98 International entries.
 The documentary was shot in September 2024 and is currently in Post-production stage.

 On 22 May 2024, Biswanath, in his very first visit to Festival de Cannes (77th Edition) created history by showcasing Kotpad Handloom in Cannes Film Festival for the first time.
 He also launched the posters of his upcoming Odia feature documentary ‘Habaspuri Weaving: The Second and Last Death???' on the same day.
 This marked a significant milestone in his journey to celebrate and preserve Odisha’s rich artisan heritage and create awareness about these lesser-known handloom traditions across the globe.

+On its theatrical release on 27 Feb 2026 at PVR Cinemas in Bhubaneswar and Cuttack, Biswanath's critically acclaimed Odia film 'ChaariKaandha' created history by becoming the first Indian mid-length film to receive a commercial theatrical release.

+As part of the National Handloom Day 2026 celebrations, on 7th August 2026, Ritupriya Productions (in association with BnR Films and MNM Entertainment) unveiled the Official Poster of Biswanath's Odia documentary “Habaspuri Weaving: The Second and Last Death ???”.